 - Self-Defeating Attitude- Some individuals believe they are past all help and hope.
 These people need mental health treatment and counseling for depression, simultaneously with alcohol use disorder treatment.

 - Stigma- Many people fear “what other people will think” if they seek help for alcoholism.
 They don’t realize “other people” already notice the addiction problem.

-- Desire to Die- The addicted individual has lost the desire to live and is using alcohol to commit suicide.
+- The desire to Die- The addicted individual has lost the desire to live and is using alcohol to commit suicide.
 This person will drink until they die unless they receive unwanted intervention.

-- Cost- Most individuals will say the cost is prohibitive to seek professional help through a rehab center, but this is erroneous.
+- Cost- Most individuals will say the cost is prohibitive to seek professional help through rehabilitation centers for alcoholics, but this is erroneous.
 Insurance will cover 30 days of rehab, Medicare will cover 30 days and if someone has no insurance at all, a judge can order rehab at no cost to the individual seeking help.

 If you have no financial resources or insurance, make an appointment with the County Judge that oversees Drug Court.You don’t have to suffer alone.
 Ask for help.